Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Professor Dubin oversees the work of the law school’s in-house, live-client clinics.

-Stuart L. Deutsch, University Professor (Acting Senior Associate Dean)
+Stuart L. Deutsch, University Professor, and Senior Associate Dean

 The Senior Associate Dean oversees all administrative functions relating to students.
 He supervises the Assistant Deans for Admissions, the Minority Student Program, Career Services, Student Services and Academic Services, as well as the Financial Aid Director.
 The Senior Associate Dean is primarily responsible for establishing policies and procedures with respect to admissions and career services activities.